Holocaust Memoirs, Testimonies, Histories

 *Bitton Jackson, Livia E. Elli: Coming of Age in the Holocaust.
 1980; rpr.
 London: Grafton Books, 1984.

-*Bitton Jackson, Livia E. I Have Lived A Thousand Years: Growing Up In The Holocaust.
+*Bitton Jackson, Livia E. I Have Lived a Thousand Years: Growing Up in the Holocaust.
 London: Simon & Schuster, 1999.
 [Experiences during WW II when she and her family were sent to Auschwitz]

 Blatt, Thomas Toivi.
 From The Ashes Of Sobibor: A Story Of Survival.
 Evanston, IL: Northwestern University Press, 1997.

 Bor, Joseph.
-The Terzin Requiem.
+The Terezin Requiem.
 Trans.
 E. Pargeter.
 New York: Knopf, 1963.

 *Boraks-Nemetz, Lillian.
 Ghost Children: Poems.
-Vancouver, BC: Ronsdale Press 2000.
+Vancouver, BC: Ronsdale Press, 2000.
 [The survivor-poet stands “transfixed at the edge of the apocalypse.”]

 Borowski, Tadeusz.
 This Way for the Gas, Ladies and Gentlemen. trans.
 Barbara Vedder.
 New York: Penguin Books, 1982.
 [Experiences of a Polish inmate of Auschwitz]